valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 export {SamplePluginConfig};
 ```

-### Implementing your plugin configuration component
+### Implementing the plugin configuration component

-Taking all the information above into account, we can now start implementing our plugin configuraiton component for our
+How a configuration component for the sample plugin can be implemented is shown below.
-sample plugin.
-You are free to implement this in any way you want, as long as you conform to the interfaces.
-Below is
+The way this is implemented can differ, as long as the interfaces are conformed to.
-sample code on implementing the component using components from the library `@valtimo/user-interface`.
+Below is sample code on implementing the component using components from the library `@valtimo/user-interface`.

 #### **`sample-plugin-configuration.component.ts`**
 ```typescript